parttimenerd/cbmc/README.md

 ApproxFlow is sound for common benchmarks in the field of quantitative information flow for all admissible unwinding limits (a limit >= 3 is required, use the modified version of [ApproxFlow](https://github.com/parttimenerd/approxflow/)).

+*Important*: The last two iterations of any loop are used for analysis purposes.
+The value of the environment variable `REC` should be -1 what you typically would pass to `--unwind`.
+Therefore `… --unwind X` becomes `REC={X-1} … --unwind {X+2}`.
+This inconvenience simplified the development of the modification.

 Loops
 -----
 Consider the following program (found under `examples/test_loop.cpp`)